yoavst/Graffiti/README.md

 ### Intellij - Alpha
 Install the Intellij Plugin.
 Then, in tools menu, enable graffiti sync.
 Now, you can right click inside a function, and choose to add the current method to graffiti.

+### VSCode - Alpha
+Install the vscode plugin.
+Then, run the graffiti server command.
+Now you can be inside a function, and run the graffiti add command.